juji-io/site/blog/q-a-dashboard.md

 ## Update FAQs on the Q&A Board

+If there are just a few unanswered questions, the quickest way is to add the corresponding answers directly on the Q&A board.
+To do so, just add an answer in the corresponding text box (labeled as "Chatbot Responses") and submit it using the "Submit" button.

+Unless this is a multi-turn answer, the submission will take effect immediately.
+This is very handy, because it improves a chatbot Q&As *immediately* without the need to restart it.

+### Answer an unanswered user question

-If you just have a few unanswered questions, you may want to add their answers right away.
-To do so, just add your answer in the corresponding text box and submit it using the "Submit" button.
-Unless you have edited a multi-turn answer, the submission will take an immediate effect.
-This is very handy, because it updates your chatbot Q&As *immediately* without the need to restart it.
-Let's say you see an unanswered question pop up on your Q&A Board, and you answer it and submit right away.
-If the user who has asked this question asked again in the same chat, the chatbot will then magically answer the very same question it was not able to answer a minute ago.
-Beside such dramatic effect, the nondisruptive nature of the update has proven to be very convenient to many of our clients that have large number of users.
+Assume that an unanswered user question pops up on the Q&A Board.
+As a chatbot owner,  you can answer it and submit the answer right away.
+ALL the users including the one who asked the question originally can now ask the question and get a correct answer without restarting their chat.
+This nondisruptive nature of the updates has proven to be very valuable to many of our clients that have a large number of users.

 ![Add an answer to an unanswered question in Q&A Board](/assets/uploads/screen-shot-2020-07-13-at-9.04.45-pm-copy.png "Add an answer to an unanswered question in Q&A Board")

 As shown above in a screenshot, the Q&A Board also provides several useful tools to help a chatbot owner customize answers:

-* The "+" sign in a text box allows you to enter alternative question/answer expressions, while the downward arrow button allows you to view and select these varied expressions.
+* The "+" sign in a text box (either the "User Questions" or "Chatbot Responses" column) allows you to enter alternative question/answer expressions, while the downward arrow button allows you to view and select these varied expressions.
 Question variations help a chatbot better recognize user questions.
 On the other hand, answer variations give a chatbot a set of answers to choose from, so its response can appear more natural to users.
-* The "→A" button on the top right corner of the answer text box lets you search for the answer of a matched question, saving your time to enter an answer from scratch.
+* The "→A" button on the top right corner of the "Chatbot Responses" text box lets you search for an answer of a matched question, saving your time to enter an answer from scratch.
 This is especially helpful if there is an extensive existing Q&A list.
-* The "\[+]" button on the bottom right of the answer text box lets you open up an editor to define or edit a multi-turn answer.
+* The "\[+]" button on the bottom right of the "Chatbot Responses" text box lets you open up an editor to define or edit a multi-turn answer.
 My [previous blog post](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/) explained this powerful tool.

+### Add a new pair of Q&A

-Moreover, the Q&A Board allows you to add new Q&A pairs.
+Moreover, the Q&A Board allows you to directly add new Q&A pairs.
 To add a new pair of Q&A, simply click on the "+" sign at the top of the table.
-You can then edit the question and answer as described above.
+You can then edit the question and its answer as described above.

+### Edit an existing Q&A pair

-Similarly, you can select an existing Q&A pair to edit by clicking on the magnifying glass next to the "+" sign.
-As shown below, it will open up a modal where you are able to search for an existing Q&A. In the modal, you can see the Q&A's question variations and answers.
-Once you select a Q&A, it will show up as a row in the Q&A table for you to update.
+Similarly, you can select an existing Q&A pair to edit by clicking on the magnifying glass icon next to the "+" sign.
+As shown below, it will open up a pop-up window where you can search for an existing Q&A. In the pop-up window, you can see all Q&As including their question and answer variations.
+Once you select a Q&A, it will show up in a row in the Q&A table for you to update.

 ![Search an existing FAQ to edit](/assets/uploads/screen-shot-2020-07-11-at-7.38.19-pm.png "Search an existing FAQ to edit")